Offirmo/offirmo-monorepo/stack--2022/0-meta/build-tools/node-typescript-compiler/README.md

 **Example use case:** I'm using this to build several variants of my modules = node / browser, calling `tsc` with slight modifications of `target` and `lib`.

-**Note to evaluators:** This module is solidly built (not a hack), it works in a straightforward and reliable way and will properly catch and report any possible error.
+**Note to evaluators:** This module is solidly built (not a hack), it works in a straightforward and reliable way (no usage of internals) and will catch and report all known error paths.
 Usage in production is thus possible.

-## installation
+## Installation

 **node-typescript-compiler** requires the **typescript module** as a sibling, not included so you can choose your version.